Please enroll electronically by visiting our enrollment center.

 The Hamilton City School District will accept open enrollment applications pursuant to legislative requirements in section 3313.98 of the Ohio Revised Code.

-Applications may be downloaded from this website or obtained from the Board of Education office.
+Applications may be downloaded from this website or obtained from the Miami School location.

 Applications may be returned by mail or in person to Student Services at the Miami School.

 Every application will receive a date stamp and time when received and will be acted on in the order in which applications are received.

 Applicants will be notified, in writing, of the acceptance or denial of their open enrollment application.